NICFI-Satellite-Data-Program/Code-Repository/README.md

 | Attention-U-Net-4-landuse-mapping-Ethiopia: Mapping of land use following deforestation in Ethiopia using attention U-Net and Planet-NICFI images              | [Robert Masolele](https://github.com/masolele)  | [GitHub Repo](https://github.com/masolele/Attention-U-Net-4-landuse-mapping-Ethiopia) |  U-Net model is used to map land use following deforestation in Ethiopia using Planet-NICFI images.
 | GEE_notebook_Forestry              | [M Iqbal Firdaus](https://github.com/miqbalf)  | [GitHub Repo](https://github.com/miqbalf/GEE_notebook_Forestry) | GEE Python API notebook.

-## Acknowledgements
-We extend our sincere gratitude to the authors for their invaluable contributions.<br>
-## Contact Information
-To sign up to the Program, inquiries and support, please visit [NICFI Satellite Data Program](https://www.planet.com/nicfi/).
-You can also join our [Planet Community](https://community.planet.com/nicfi-satellite-data-program-38) for discussions and updates.